bgabbasov/menta-0.3/doc/analysis/relex.md

     F-measure=0,56.

-RelEx evaluates "parse confidence" for each sentence, it belongs in [0..1] inteval.
+RelEx evaluates "parse confidence" for each sentence, it belongs [0..1] range.
 Let use "parse confidence" of issue as average of issue's sentences.
 Let use 0,2 of RelEx "parse confidence" as limit for well recognized issues text, RelEx estimate it itself.